iDevBrandon/Practical-React/travel-advisor/README.md

 Main question: how to get the chages of coordinates of the place?
 GoogleReactMap has a function that returns the coordinates of the place.

+## Scroll places & Filters

+How do we make out list scroll to a specific element on the list?
+=> we will have to use React refs.